taektay/ee106/docs/lab8.rst

     rosrun ee106s23 left_wall_following.py

-To interupt the behavior, you can cancel the execution of the ROS node in the same way as the Gazebo.
+To interrupt the behavior, you can cancel the execution of the ROS node in the same way as the Gazebo.
 In case you want to perform changes on your code, you can do this locally, and then copy back the new updated code on the robot.

 Communication with TurtleBot
 ----------------------------